 Green Team Certification is a project in which we work with a representative from each varsity team to meet sustainability goals.
 It is designed to educate and encourage Yale athletes to be sustainability leaders on campus and to adopt environmentally-responsible practices for their teams.
 Once a team has reached a minimum threshold to meet the ‘Green Team Certification’ they are then entered into an annual competition across the different athletic teams to see which team can satisfy the most sustainability goals.
 The certification process is a checklist of various sustainability efforts that teams can integrate into their programs each season.
 The program is free and voluntary.

-The 2017-2018 school year saw record participation with 30 teams taking part in Green Team Certification.
+The 2017-2018 school year saw record participation with 31 teams taking part in Green Team Certification.
 The expansion of the program to include certain club sports allowed more undergraduates to become involved in sustainability.
 Women’s Swim and Dive was the top point earner, followed by Coed Sailing and Women’s Gymnastics.
 Twelve teams ultimately became Green Team Certified for the school year.

 During the 2015 to 2016 academic year, 13 teams achieved certification and competed to win the Green Team Certification competition.

 Bulldog Sustainability regularly partners with Goodwill to collect used clothing and athletic gear.
 As always, Goodwill guarantees that all collected items are reused or re-purposed.
 The fall of 2018 drive saw record participation, with over 390 pounds of clothing collected from two bins on campus.

 In the fall of 2017, collection bins were located at five different locations around campus, including undergraduate and graduate hubs.
 Thanks to everyone who donated, we were able to collect over 350 pounds of items!

 In the spring of 2018, a second clothing drive was held with Goodwill.
 Two donation bins were located on campus targeting Yale staff.
 Over 250 pounds of clothing was collected for reuse.